zaktech96/aipodcast-newsletter/README.md

    ```bash
    pnpm -v
    ```
-   Should return something like `10.x.y`
+   Should return something like `10.x.y` (at the time of writing: 10.2.0)

 3. Create a new empty GitHub repository for your project